-Generally, we consider that the concept of materiality is generally understood as an entityspecific aspect of relevance by our constituents who have a reasonable accounting knowledge of IFRS.
+Generally, we consider that the concept of materiality is generally understood as an entity-specific aspect of relevance by our constituents who have a reasonable accounting knowledge of IFRS.
 Therefore, we think for those preparers the benefits of the proposed guidance are limited.
 Nonetheless, we consider some potential benefits of the proposed guidance that we address in our response on the individual questions in the appendix to this letter.

 Importantly, we think the proposed guidance on materiality should not be published as an IFRS Practice Statement.
-In our view it is more suitable for its purpose to be published as educational material that is not part of IFRS official pronouncements (i.e. not part of the bound volume) issued by the IASB.
+In our view, it is more suitable for its purpose and proposed content to be published as educational material that is not part of IFRS official pronouncements (i.e. not part of the bound volume) issued by the IASB.
 The guidance should be published as non-authoritative literature similar to educational guidance accompanying IFRS 13 Fair Value Measurement for unquoted equity instruments within the scope of IFRS 9 Financial Instruments.
+If the overall feedback on the ED indicated a need for the IASB to bring about additional clarifications of the concept of materiality or its application, we believe that such clarifications should become part of a Standard rather than a Practice Statement (or educational material) to ensure its authority as a binding pervasive concept.